jestann/bloc-chat/README.md

 To run this app, developers must create their own `config.js` file with Firebase authentication information as noted in `config.example.js.`:

 ```
-// This file demonstrates the config.js file needed for running this app against a Firebase database.

 var config = {
             apiKey: "",
             authDomain: "",